Le Bernardin: Awards and accolades

 Zagat rates Le Bernardin among the best restaurants in New York.
 In Zagat's annual survey of restaurant patrons, Le Bernardin received the most votes of any restaurant in the city during the years 2009 to 2012.
 The ratings are published in a guide for the following year.
 In 2012, 44,306 restaurant patrons participated in the survey, and the ratings were summarized in the 2013 New York City Restaurants guide.

+In 2016, Grub Street ranked it as No. 2 in "The Absolute Best Restaurant in New York"; the No. 1 spot went to Blue Hill at Stone Barns in Pocantico Hills, New York.

 In 2017, Le Bernardin ranked second on La Liste, a privately published list of the top 1,000 restaurants in the world.
 In 2018, La Liste ranked Le Bernardin number one in the world.

+Since 2022, Le Bernardin has maintained a No. 1 ranking on The Infatuation's "The 25 Best Restaurants in NYC" with a rating of 9.5 out of 10.